 Current attitudes to English

 When reflecting on current circumstances in English teaching the informants draw on earlier experience to criticise a range of developments, including policy initiatives in recent decades, changes in practice, or the erosion of support mechanisms.
 Shaun criticises current circumstances, where teachers ‘are primarily a conduit for the National Curriculum’.
-He suggests there are still colleagues ‘who are sustaining oppositional practices’, but claims ‘I think that in some ways we were much more sophisticated then [1970s] in how we operated’.
+He suggests there are still colleagues ‘who are sustaining oppositional practices’, but claims ‘I think that in some ways we were much more sophisticated then in how we operated’.
 He suggests a sense of collectivism and activism has been lost.
-Ann makes similar criticisms of current contexts,
+Ann makes similar criticisms,

 ‘A good teacher professionally now is someone who is delivering what is statutorily there to be delivered.
 Whereas a professional on earlier experience, and really my preferred definition, is someone who is prepared to innovate and try things out, and document evidence for the success, or indeed lack of success, for a particular enterprise.’

-Ann’s valued working practices, in her ‘preferred definition’, point to a kind of teacher agency, innovation and curriculum development that are absent from current conceptions of the job.
+Ann’s ‘preferred definition’ points to a kind of teacher agency, innovation and curriculum development that are absent from current conceptions of the job.
 Michael talks similarly of ‘full’ professionalism as ‘what’s best for my kids, what might work, what can I do about it, how can I make it happen?’
 Instead, he ridicules the ‘weird notion that you write all the objectives up, as though all the objectives were the same for everybody’.
 Steve laments the loss of ‘self-referencing professional groups, like our own English teachers’ association, our trade unions, our local drama groups, links with parents’.
 The informants’ experiences have produced a PM of English teaching in the ‘cauldron’ where practitioners were agentive, politically engaged and had a sense of collective identity.
 This identity foregrounds a sense of self-reliance, an ability to re-position oneself over time and a commitment to collectivist principles.
 These characteristics are evident when they refer to some of the changes in English teaching in the 1980s and 1990s.

 Liz describes the closure of ILEA in 1990 as ‘one of the most wanton bits of destruction ever’.
 She laments the erosion of support structures that have been replaced with ‘accountability’ measures, and she is conscious of clashing ideologies: ‘We didn’t have to contend with the Daily Mail…and that mind-set’.
 She claims ‘people like Chris Woodhead, and Ofsted, that wasn’t there’.
 Significantly, she argues that ‘if anybody came in who was an inspector or an advisor, they were there to help you.’
 Shaun also highlights the changing ideological role of ‘inspectors’.
 He laughs when thinking about how ‘inspectors began to be inspectors and ask for schemes of work and things like this, and they’d have you in and tell you what a scheme of work was’.
-There is a sense that the informants’ professional integrity was questioned.
 These developments occurred in a very different, more hostile conjuncture to the ‘cauldron’.
-Anthony Crosland’s insistence on not ‘interfering’ with curriculum gradually diminished and throughout the 1970s the ideological turn to neo-liberalism (Ball, 2008) saw trust in teachers eroded.
+Crosland’s insistence on not ‘interfering’ with curriculum gradually diminished and throughout the 1970s the ideological turn to neo-liberalism (Ball, 2008) saw trust in teachers eroded.
 As early as 1977 Stuart Sexton called for parental ‘freedom of choice’, an ‘independent inspectorate’ and an official ‘minimum curriculum’ (Black Paper, 1977).
 Geoff Whitty (2002) argues the 1970s saw the role of teachers significantly re-imagined,